Facade: High-Precision Insider Threat Detection Using Deep Contextual Anomaly Detection: Evaluation

 \subsection{Attacker Detection Performance}

-As there are $10^{10}$ events per year, security analysts need to audit thousands of events per day to reach the 1 in $10^4$ audit proportion and detect most targets of the stimulated attack.
+Given the scale of $10^{10}$ events per year outlined in Table~\ref{tab:dataset}, security analysts would need to audit thousands of events per day to reach the 1 in $10^4$ audit proportion required to detect most targets of the simulated attack.

 Additionally, because the top ranked events are generally unrelated, analysts are fatigued by frequent context switching.
 Overall, we find the continuous auditing of single events, by itself, prohibitively expensive for use in production.
 In practice, the audit volume may be reduced with additional rules and signals which are not considered here.

 Hence, we evaluate another simplified model of our detection system that ranks \emph{principals} every day.
 Security analysts audit the $K$ highest ranked principals who were not audited in the preceding 7 days.
 For simplicity, we assume attackers are detected if they're audited.
 We rank a principal, $p$, using $g(c_p, A_p)$ where $A_p$ is the set of all actions performed by $p$ in the preceding 7 days, after common event filtering.